The physical properties of candidate neutrino-emitter blazars: Introduction

 In blazar jets within the hadronic scenarios, neutrinos can be the result of either proton-proton (p-p) or proton-photon (p-$\gamma$) interactions \citep[for a review, see][]{Cerruti:2020}.
 In the former case, a proton of higher energy interacts with a less energetic one, producing pions and neutrinos as a result.
 In the latter case, protons of the jet interact with the lower-energy radiation fields, either internal or external, through photo-meson (or photo-pion) interaction or Bethe-Heitler pair production \citep{Mannheim:1993, Boettcher:2013, Dermer:2014}.
 This leads to muons and neutrinos as by-products.

-In this work, we are mostly interested in p-$\gamma$ interactions as the combination of efficient particle acceleration and external radiation fields can foster neutrino production in blazars \citep{Dermer:2014}.
-Blazars can host external radiation fields, i.e. from the accretion disk and the re-processed disk emission by the broad and narrow line region, and the dusty torus through external Compton (EC).
-The photo-pion production efficiency, i.e. the physics governing the production of neutrinos, is tightly linked to the different modes of accretion.
-These are primarily traced by emission in the optical/IR band.
+For this work we were mostly interested in p-$\gamma$ interactions as the combination of efficient particle acceleration and external radiation fields can foster neutrino production in blazars \citep{Dermer:2014}.
+Blazars can host external radiation fields, i.e., from the accretion disk and the re-processed disk emission by the broad and narrow line region, and the dusty torus through external Compton (EC).
+The photo-pion production efficiency, i.e., the physics governing the production of neutrinos, is tightly linked to the different modes of accretion.
+These are primarily traced by emission in the optical--IR band.

 Studies in the literature suggest that blazars may originate neutrinos, contributing to the observed high-energy diffuse astrophysical neutrino flux \citep{Mannheim:1993, Dermer:2014, IceCube2017_2LAC, IceCube_10y_reprocessed:2022}.
 In 2017, the $\gamma$-ray blazar \TXS was associated with a candidate muon-neutrino event, with a chance association at the $3\sigma$ level \citep{icecube2018}.
 More recent works have provided evidence for a correlation between a subset of 52 blazars and IceCube neutrino data, suggesting that blazars may be the first population of extragalactic high-energy neutrino emitters \seecite{Buson:2022}{Buson_erratum}{Buson:2023}{Bellenghi_2023}.

-While the statistical significance indicates that the correlation between the two samples is unlikely to arise by chance, it should not be mistaken for the probability of individual neutrino/blazar associations.
-As a matter of fact, it is improbable that all $52$ candidates are genuinely connected to the neutrinos.
+While the statistical significance indicates that the correlation between the two samples is unlikely to arise by chance, it should not be mistaken for the probability of individual neutrino--blazar associations.
+It is improbable that all $52$ candidates are genuinely connected to the neutrinos.
 Among them, one should expect a non-negligible number of spurious associations by chance (simply by Poisson probability).
-Assessing the genuineness of the individual associations remains challenging, especially given the proprietary nature of the IceCube data and analysis tools \citep[see also][]{Barbano_2023,Lincetto:2025}.
+Assessing the genuineness of the individual associations remains challenging, especially given the proprietary nature of the IceCube data and analysis tools (see also \cite{Barbano_2023}, Lincetto et al., in prep.).

+Bearing this in mind, in this paper we explore the physical properties of the full set of 52 candidate neutrino-emitters $-$ which may include a non-negligible number of spurious associations $-$ and compare them to those of the general blazar population.
+Based on the energy of the IceCube neutrino dataset, these candidate neutrino emitters may be capable of accelerating protons to energies up to the petaelectronvolt (PeV) range.
+Therefore, we refer to them as candidate \saysay{PeVatron blazars}.